 It’s not uncommon these days for me to go for a run before a trip.
 This time it had purpose - a last long run before the Malawi marathon.
 Sure, I hoped to get some training runs done in the African heat before the day, but they’d be short and slow.
 An evening flight meant I had more than enough time for some last minute preparation.

 Checking in or this flight wasn’t as straightforward as it should have been.
-I arrived at Terminal 5 and was directed towards a desk for dropping off my bag, though there I was then directed to another section for self service.
+I arrived at London Heathrow Terminal 5 and was directed towards a desk for dropping off my bag, though there I was then directed to another section for self service.
 The self service didn’t work as it reported I wasn’t checked in, despite me having my boarding pass, and I found myself back at the original desk.
 I started to wonder if maybe there was something wrong with my tickets - would I get on the flight?
 The desk even incorrectly stated I needed a visa before travel, I’d got one, but I knew it wasn’t true.

 Finally I was able to drop my bag off, and was given paper boarding passes for both flights.
 When I’d entered the airport I’d been told that I’d need to collect my bag, and get a boarding pass in Johannesburg as BA systems allegedly can’t talk to South African Airways ones - even though it’s a BA flight.
 It left me confused about what would happen in Johannesburg.
 Usually when international transit is involved your bag will be checked through to the final destination and you’ll be given all boarding passes required at the start - which I had been given!
 I’d find out eventually, but that didn’t sound like normal procedure.
 I had to assume the ground staff were mistaken.

 The flight served an evening meal at what would have been 21:30 UK time - a couple of hours into the flight and a little late for me really if I wanted a chance at sleeping.
-Though on the positive side it gave me chance to watch Darkest Hour and The Greatest Showman before closing my eyes in attempt to sleep.
+Though on the positive side it gave me chance to watch Darkest Hour and The Greatest Showman before closing my eyes in an attempt to sleep.

 I may have drifted to sleep now and then, it’s entirely possible.
 Though I looked at my watch with enough frequency to make it seem unlikely.
 A baby was crying solidly behind me for almost four hours - it seems their parents were asleep.
 Well, at least someone was getting some rest.